jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 # Project Goal:

-The goal of the project is to build an effective model that can predict a users myers briggs personality with relatively good accuraccy based on their last 50 posts on a site called personality cafe.
+The goal of the project is to build an effective model that can predict a users Myers Briggs personality with relatively good accuraccy based on their last 50 posts on a site called personality cafe.
 An expanded version of this model also has potential to be useful with social media text data as a whole.

-## About Meyers Briggs:
+## About Myers Briggs:

-Meyers briggs is a personailty test that groups people into 1 of 16 personailties.
+Myers Briggs is a personailty test that groups people into 1 of 16 personailties.
-There are four personalities pairs that make up the entire personailtity profile that which acording to meyers briggs, you can only be one or the other.
+There are four personalities pairs that make up the entire personailtity profile that which acording to Myers Briggs, you can only be one or the other.
 Meaning that there are 2^4 = 16 possible personalities.
 One can predict someones personality by combining all the predictions for the individual pairs.